GavinMendelGleason/syntactic_versioning/README.md

 of these data-visualisation-programming systems.

-Unfortunately, because these new notebooks are *richer* than mere text files, they also fight our collaboration tools.
+Unfortunately, because these new notebooks are *richer* than mere text files, they also fight with our collaboration tools.
 Git is significantly more painful when working with Jupyter.
-The more we begin to rely on these tools for rapid development of data science analytic results, the more we will need advancement on the collaboration and CI/CD front.
+The more we begin to rely on these tools for rapid development of data science analytic results, the more we will need advancement of our version control tools to help us on the collaboration and CI/CD front.

 ## Conclusion